Issued March 2016

 19.2 If any dispute or difference whatsoever shall arise between the parties in connection with or arising out of the Contract, the parties agree prior to any litigation first to try in good faith to resolve the dispute or difference in accordance with the mediation procedure of the Centre for Dispute Resolution.
 The venue for any mediation shall be London, England.
 All disputes, differences or questions with respect to any manner arising out of or relating to this Contract shall be finally settled by the courts of law and the parties hereby accept the exclusive jurisdiction of the courts of England.

-19.3 You shall comply with all applicable laws and regulations in connection with this purchase order including but not limited to the Bribery Act 2010, the Foreign Corrupt Practices Act and Export Control laws and regulations.
+19.3 You shall comply with all applicable laws and regulations in connection with this purchase order including but not limited to the Bribery Act 2010, the Foreign Corrupt Practices Act, Laws that outlaw Modern Slavery and Export Control laws and regulations.
 Your working environment shall be free from discrimination and harassment and you shall support the laws on the elimination of forced labour, compulsory labour, child labour and shall not be complicit in any human rights abuses.
+At all times you shall comply with our Supplier Code of Conduct which can be found at https://www.cambridgeconsultants.com/legals/supplier-standards-conduct